Simple-Robotics/proxsuite-nlp/README.md

-# A nonlinear programming solver on manifolds
+# proxnlp: An augmented Lagrangian nonlinear solver on manifolds

-This package is a C++11 implementation of a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds.
+`proxnlp` is a C++11 library, implementing a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds, as well as some modelling tools.

-Copyright (C) 2022 LAAS-CNRS, INRIA

 ## Building from source